thoughtbot/maybe_haskell/book/haskell-basics/functions.md

 Good Haskellers will include a type signature on all top-level definitions anyway.
-It provides executable documentation and may, in some cases, prevent errors which occur when the compiler assigns a more generic type than you might otherwise want.
+It provides executable documentation and may, in some cases, prevent errors that occur when the compiler assigns a more generic type than you might otherwise want.

 ### Arguments